Skip navigation

 2. Colleges may have more than one local promotion committee, with appropriate cross-representation.

-1. The University promotion committee endorses promotion applications to level E1 and is constituted by:
+1. The University Promotion Committee endorses promotion applications to level E1 and is constituted by the:

 • Chair of the Academic Board;

-• four ANU Professors, broadly representative of the discipline groupings across the University, with membership rotating on a three-year basis; and
+• four ANU Professors (level E1, E2 or E3), broadly representative of the discipline groupings across the University, with membership rotating on a three-year basis; and

-• a Professor, Deputy or Pro Vice-Chancellor that is external to the University, with membership rotating on a three-year basis; and
+• a Professor (level E1, E2, E3, or Emeritus Professor), Deputy or Pro Vice-Chancellor that is external to the University, with membership rotating on a three-year basis; and

 Out of round promotion committee: level B to E1

-1. The promotion committee that endorses out of round promotion applications to levels B to E1 is constituted by:
+1. The promotion committee that endorses out of round promotion applications to levels B to E1 is constituted by the:

 • one College Dean, and an alternate College Dean in case of a conflict of interest arising, with membership rotating on a three-year basis;